GrantCloyd/Msgr-app/README.md

 ## Acknowledgements

-This application was created with Material UI and ActionCableProvider as well as with Redis, ActionCable, PostgreSQL, BCrypt, and ActiveRecordSerializers.
+This application was created with Material UI, ActionCableProvider, React Router, as well as with Redis, ActionCable, PostgreSQL, BCrypt, and ActiveRecordSerializers.
 The logo was created with Canva's online tools.